-George Higgs (b.
-1968) is a composer whose work includes opera, symphony, compositions for small ensemble, music for experimental theatre, work for installation and a number of HIGGSTRUMENTS which he has designed for the performance of certain compositions.
+George Higgs is a composer whose work includes opera, symphony, compositions for small ensemble, music for experimental theatre, work for installation and a number of HIGGSTRUMENTS which he has designed for the performance of certain compositions.
 His music has been performed across Ireland, in Russia and the United States and he has received numerous awards and honors including a grant from the Wellcome Trust, the Director's Prize from the Chamber Orchestra Kremlin, numerous Arts Council awards and a MacDowell Fellowship.
-He holds a Masters degree in music technology from Trinity College Dublin and is represented by the Contemporary Music Centre of Ireland. _________________________________________________________-CURRENT-
+He holds a PhD from Trinity College Dublin and is represented by the Contemporary Music Centre of Ireland. _________________________________________________________-RECENT-

 Please refer to the 'works' section of this website for a comprehensive list of works, as well as audio and video samples of his work.